How to Use Bitcoin? Guide to Buying, Spending and Storing Cryptocurrency

 What to pay attention to when choosing the exchange:

 1. The lifespan of the exchange.
-The older the platform, the better.
+The older and more established the platform, the better.

 2. Reviews about the platform.
 You should look for the negative reviews first but check their credibility and details.

-3. The content update on the site.
+3. The frequency of content updates on the site.
 Fresh news is a sign that the exchange is alive and actively working.

 4. Technical support availability.
-You can ask any question – if support answers quickly, politely and thoroughly, it is a good sign.
+You can ask any question – if support answers quickly, politely, and thoroughly, that’s a good sign.

 5. Partnerships with major companies and payment systems, such as Visa and Mastercard.
 As a rule, they thoroughly check the sites with which they cooperate.